Minimum Technology Requirements

 Introduction

-In-Person Classes require students to participate fully in-person for listed days and times.
+Students are required to attend fully in-person during all listed class days and times.

-Online Asynchronous Classes allow students to complete their work at their own pace.
-Students are given a timeframe – it's usually a one-week window – during which they need to connect to their class at least once or twice.
+Students complete assignments and activities at their own pace within a specified time frame, typically one week, during which they are expected to connect to their class at least once or twice.

 ALL courses located at the USG campus are limited to students accepted to the Shady Grove MSW.